FormidableLabs/victory-docs/src/content/docs/victory-bar.md

 `type: function || number || { top, bottom, topLeft, topRight, bottomLeft, bottomRight }`

 The `cornerRadius` prop specifies a radius to apply to each bar.
 If this prop is given as a single number, the radius will only be applied to the _top_ of each bar.
-When this prop is given as a function, it will be evaluated for each bar with the props corresponding to that bar.
+When this prop is given as a function, it will be evaluated for each bar with the props object corresponding to that bar.

 ```playground
 <VictoryChart